-If the student earns an "F/WF" in four or more courses overall, and/ or fails a repeated course, the student will be dismissed from the College.
-The dismissal is based on the determination by the Committee that the student has not satisfactorily demonstrated that he or she possesses the aptitude to successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program.
+If the student earns an "F" in four or more courses overall, and/ or fails a repeated course, the student will be dismissed from the College.
+The dismissal is based on the determination by the Committee that the student has not satisfactorily demonstrated that the individual possesses the aptitude to successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program.

 A student must complete all courses in an academic year with a “C” grade or better, and a cumulative GPA of 2.00, to progress to the next academic year curriculum.